begiedz/begiedz/README.md

 ## 👾 About Me

-### Passions
+### Current Focus

-- Visual Arts
-- Programming
-- Software Development
+- Pursuing a Bachelor of Engineering, Computer Science degree.

+- Building a freelance web development brand and offering services as a modern frontend developer. @[begiedz.dev](https://begiedz.dev)

 ### Motivation

 - Focused on building skills that bring real value.

 - Driven by continuous self-improvement and problem-solving.

 - Working towards aligning passion with career and personal fulfillment.

 ## 🚀 Tech Stack